ovis-hpc/ldms/ldms/src/sampler/dcgm_sampler/ldms-sampler_dcgm_sampler.rst

       | Any value given enables the sampler_base configuration option
         processing (see :ref:`ldms_sampler_base(7) <ldms_sampler_base>`).
 If not given, the options not listed below are ignored.

+   embedded=<\*>
+      |
+      | Any value given enables the NVidia DCGM library's embedded mode, which
+        elimintates the dependence on an external nv-hostengine daemon.

    interval=<interval(us)>
       |